giovannibriones/ad-scenario-simulation/README.md

 <p><strong>.</strong></p>
 <p><strong>.</strong></p>

-<p><strong>Set a temporary password for Sarah that complies with the company's password policy.</strong></p>
+<p><strong>Set a temporary password for Sarah that follows the company's password standards.</strong></p>

 <img width="383" alt="6" src="https://github.com/giovannibriones/ad-scenario-simulation/assets/163789590/24babf1d-94fb-4dd2-8295-84a26d5558a7">

-<p><strong>NOTE: Make sure to click the highlighted boxes to ensure the user’s account is unlocked and enable them to set their own password. </strong></p>
+<p><strong>NOTE: Make sure to choose the highlighted boxes to make sure the user’s account is unlocked and cause them to be able to set their own password. </strong></p>

-- Communicate the temporary password to Sarah through a secure channel and instruct her to change it immediately upon login.
+- Communicate the temporary password to Sarah through a secure channel and instruct her to change it immediately after logging in.
-- Provide guidance on how to change the password using the company's self-service password reset tool if available.
+- Guide how to change the password using the company's self-service password reset tool if available.
-- Document the date and time of account creation for auditing purposes.
+- Record the date and time of account creation for auditing purposes.

 <h4>Considerations:</h4>

-- Ensure that the chosen temporary password is strong and complies with the company's password policy.
+- Make sure that the chosen temporary password is strong and follows the company's password standards.
 - Remind Sarah to update the password on any additional devices or applications where the old password was saved.

 <p><strong>.</strong></p>